 - Boil or steam in a pot of water for about 20 minutes.
 This cuts the bitterness from the tempeh.

 - Meanwhile, make marinade by combining everything in a large container or large ziplock bag.

 - Once the tempeh is done, allow to cool.
-Then cut into thin slices, about 1/8 inch thick.
+Then cut into thin slices, about ⅛ inch thick.
 Using a very sharp knife will make this easier.

 - Add thinly sliced tempeh into the marinade and allow it to soak for at least 4-6 hours, overnight is best.

-Once tempeh is ready:
+Once tempeh (or mushrooms) is ready: